-What Is Residential Irrigation?
+What Is a Residential Irrigation System?

 A residential irrigation system is simply a bunch of pipes and sprinkler heads dug into the ground, either a drip-line system which delivers the water directly to the roots and doesn’t need the pop-ups, or a sprinkler system with pop-ups which come out of the ground and visibly water the lawn.
 They both deliver water out to the grass on a regular and programmed basis.
 They make it easy for owners to set the appropriate time and frequency their grass is watered.

-Irrigation systems like this are great for consistent watering.
+Home irrigation systems like this are great for consistent watering.
 They also make it possible to water at night and early morning when less water will be lost due to evaporation.
 If you happen to travel frequently on holiday in the summer months, this is also a convenient method to make sure your grass is well taken care of and you return to a healthy green lawn.

 Finding the right residential irrigation system requires a bit of knowledge and research.
 The installation process requires some digging into your lawn, which will cost time and money.
 It’s best to make the right decision the first time so you aren’t having to dig up your lawn to fix mistakes.

-Having a professional install your irrigation system with high-quality materials will save you money in the long-run.
+Having a professional install your home irrigation system with high-quality materials will save you money in the long-run.

-If you suspect there is a leak or breakage in your system it can be a complicated and invasive process to fix – so invest that little bit extra in your system for peace of mind!
+If you suspect there is a leak or breakage in your domestic irrigation system it can be a complicated and invasive process to fix – so invest that little bit extra in your system for peace of mind!

-Residential irrigation systems are made up of several different components that are designed to deliver water to the grass.
+Home irrigation systems are made up of several different components that are designed to deliver water to the grass.
 The most important part of the whole system are the pipes.
 These connect all the individual elements.

 Pipes are connected to the home’s water supply or to a bore and then branch out towards the watering heads.
 Sprinkler heads will be placed throughout the yard to cover all of the grass with water.
 These come in two varieties: fixed and rotating.